BrightCubes/terraform-azure-workshop/module-2/README.md

 **More bonus points**: Use Terraform functions to generate an expiration_date on your secrets that is 6 months from the current timestamp.

 Now that we have created the secrets in the Azure Key Vault, you can check them out in the Azure Portal.
 > Navigate to your Key Vault and click Secrets in the left hand pane.
 Why can you not list the secrets?
 Fix this in your `main.tf` file.
-Next, ensure that the private key is no longer outputted when running `terraform` apply, and that the VM you create now references the secret in the Azure Key Vault.
+Next, ensure that the private key is no longer outputted when running `terraform apply`, and that the VM you create now references the secret in the Azure Key Vault.

 <details>
 <summary>Solution</summary>